Ayalaan: Critical response

 Ayalaan received positive reviews from critics.

 M. Suganth of The Times of India rated 3.5/5 stars and wrote, "It is the twists that Ravikumar gives to concepts that we have seen in several Hollywood films – superpowers, UFOs, extra-terrestrials, powerful robots, femme fatales, large-scale destruction – that makes Ayalaan an entertainer for all ages."
 Sanjith Sidhardhan of OTTplay rated 3.5/5 and told, "While Ayalaan has a somewhat predictable storyline, the VFX of the film and its fun storytelling aided by appealing characters make this a great festive watch for the families, especially with the children."
 Janani K of India Today gave 2.5/5 stars and wrote "'Ayalaan' is a fun film for kids and could appeal to them more because of its simplistic approach."
 Priyanka Sundar of Firstpost rated the film 1.5 stars out of 5.

 Kirubhakar Purushothaman of The Indian Express gave 2/5 stars and wrote, "The laughs in this sci-fi comedy are sparse and few, much like the good ideas."
 Latha Srinivasan of Hindustan Times wrote, "Ayalaan may have been delayed a few years but it will still appeal to adults – and kids – looking for a place to while away some good time."
 Krishna Selvaseelan of Tamil Guardian awarded the film 2 out of 5 stars, stating, "Targeting a film at children does not excuse the filmmaker from creating a good film – it has been done numerous times before."
 Vivek M. V. of The Hindu wrote that the film is "light-hearted and has an expressive alien to entertain, but it doesn't push the boundaries enough to offer a gripping sci-fi experience".

 Accolades

 At the 2024 VAM Awards, Ayalaan won in the following categories: Best Motion Capture, Best Compositing, Best VFX Feature (Domestic), Best Innovative Use of Software in VFX and Best VFX Supervisor (Bejoy Arputharaj).

-Sequel
+Potential sequel

 During an interview in December 2023, Sivakarthikeyan hinted that a sequel for the film would begin production soon.
 On 23 January 2024, the sequel was confirmed by KJR Studios and Phantom FX, with Ravikumar and Sivakarthikeyan returning in their positions.